-As with any adoption, the initial phase is difficult and full of ups and downs.
-Pitfalls while implementing DevOps culture have a similar story and can be overcome with a focused strategy for each pitfall.
+As with any adoption, the initial phase is complex and full of ups and downs.
+While implementing DevOps culture, Pitfalls have a similar story and can be overcome with a focused strategy for each pitfall.

-Factors like lack of skills, lack of culture and test automation can be overcome by skill enhancement programs/ training for the teams.
-Development teams are often asking and looking for training on new technologies and skills related to their craft.
-A well thought out training program will have a two-fold positive effect:
+For instance, lack of skills, lack of culture, and test automation can be overcome by skill enhancement programs/ training.
+A well-thought-out training program will have a two-fold positive effect:

-Application complexity is subjective, and hence should be seen differently.
-DevOps pipeline for one project may be very different from another.
-The pipeline will depend on technology, domain, and complexity of the application.
+Application complexity is subjective and hence should be seen differently.
+The DevOps pipeline for one project may be very different from another.
+The pipeline will depend on the application’s technology, domain, and complexity.

-DevOps pipeline for Azure will rely primarily on Azure DevOps toolkit where DevOps pipeline for an on-premise or AWS deployment may use toolkit like Jenkins, CircleCI, etc.
+DevOps pipeline for Azure will rely primarily on the Azure DevOps toolkit.
+In contrast, the DevOps pipeline for an on-premise or AWS deployment may use a toolkit like Jenkins, CircleCI, etc.

-It is suggested to apply 80-20 rule and see the projects or technology lines that can fall into one category and can be brought on a single DevOps pipeline and toolchain.
-These should be high-value projects and having them on board will give the necessary impetus to the culture and morale of the team.
+It is suggested to apply the 80-20 rule and see the projects or technology lines that can fall into one category and be brought on a single DevOps pipeline and toolchain.
+These should be high-value projects, and having them on board will give the necessary impetus to the team’s culture and morale.

-Once the toolchain is established, other projects should be considered and brought on to the DevOps pipeline.
+Once the toolchain is established, other projects should be considered and brought to the DevOps pipeline.

-Last but not least Budget.
-An organization would have to invest in people, policies, and products (toolchain) to implement the DevOps culture.
+Also, an organization must invest in people, policies, and products (toolchains) to implement the DevOps culture.
 This investment should be budgeted and carefully run as any other project.
-The team should be aware of budget and timelines and should work according to goals and achieve results.
-Team should be clear and vocal on the need for additional budget and should also share the benefits of such an investment to stakeholders.
+The team should know the budget and timelines and work according to the speculated timelines.

 Frequently Asked Questions